Production-ready cache-busting for Django and Tailwind CSS

 <link href="{% static 'css/tailwind.css' %}" rel="stylesheet" />

-With everything configured, your deployment process for static files will now be a two-step command:
+With those two things configured, your deployment process for static files will now be a two-step command:

 ./manage.py tailwind build